The year 2018

 Wärtsilä's Code of Conduct, Anti-Corruption Policy, and Broker Directive expressly prohibit the company and its employees from offering or accepting any kind of benefit considered a bribe and from taking actions that could give rise to a conflict of interest or breach of loyalty.
 The instructions make it compulsory to comply with anti-corruption laws of all the countries in which Wärtsilä does or intends to do business and urge the reporting of any cases of corruption and bribery.

 Wärtsilä is aware of the risk of being subject to fraud by external business parties, and that the risk of corruption and fraud is heightened in many markets where the company operates.
 Therefore, full compliance with a stringent anti-corruption regime is required of all employees.
 An extensive training programme is in place for personnel on anti-corruption principles and applicable legislation as well as the relevant company policies and procedures.
-By the end of 2017, 92% of Wärtsilä’s employees have participated in anti-corruption trainings.
+By the end of 2018, 90% of Wärtsilä’s employees had participated in anti-corruption trainings.
 Employees are encouraged to provide feedback and communicate suspected misconduct to line management or directly to the Compliance, Legal Affairs or Internal Audit function.
-Wärtsilä also has a dedicated tool, which was taken into use during 2017, through which employees can report infringements.
+Wärtsilä also has a dedicated tool through which employees can report infringements.

 Shares and shareholders